urani-trade/solana-dev-onboarding-rs/demos/backend/06_transfer_hooks_counter/README.md

 <br>

-* This demo demonstrate how to use `transfer_hook` to increase a counter every time a token is transferred.
+* This demo demonstrates how to use `transfer_hook` to increase a counter every time a token is transferred.

 <br>